 Thus, an ORCID ID can help others “track you down” even after changing jobs.
 Your work will forever be connected to updated information on your profile, and research trajectory.
 You never know who is going to read your work.
 Maybe someone is interested in your publication, checks out your ORCID profile and gets in touch with you.

-Another big advantage is that getting an ORCID ID is completely free.
+Getting an ORCID ID is completely free.
 ORCID is a non-governmental organization that is financed by contributions of its member organizations.
 Individual researchers don’t have to pay.

 When to get an ORCID ID